 30 Apr Exercising during Ramadan and the COVID-19 pandemic

 For Muslims around Australia, Ramadan is an important and holy month which is marked by the practice of sawm, or fasting.
 The practice of fasting during Ramadan means that Muslims may not eat or drink anything including water while the sun is shining.
 Managing daily exercise requirements can be more challenging during this time, and the current COVID-19 pandemic is making things even more difficult.
-We asked Accredited Exercise Physiologist, Mohamed Saad, for his tips on exercising safely during this year’s Ramadan celebration.
+We asked Accredited Exercise Physiologist, Mohamed Saad, for his tips on exercising safely during Ramadan celebrations.

 Tips for exercising during Ramadan: